La Familia Burrón: The Burrons Family

 The Burrons are a typical lower-class family that lives in a neighborhood in Mexico City.
 The family members are Don Regino Burrón, who owns and operates a barbershop named "El Rizo de Oro" (The Golden Curly Hair), his wife Borola Tacuche, their teenage children, Macuca and Regino and the family pet, a dog named Wilson.
-At some point later in the series, the family also adopts a little child named Foforito Cantarranas.
+Later in the series, the family adopts a young child named Foforito Cantarranas.

 Doña Borola Tacuche de Burrón

-Borola is the family boss, and main character of the cartoon.
+Borola is the family boss and the main character.
 She was born to a wealthy and well known family in Mexico City.
-Since young she distinguished herself for being a trouble kid, getting her friends in difficulties, particularly Regino Burrón, and eventually fell in love with him, disregarding a large number of wealthy suitors to favor his "chaparrín" (little short man).
-Aunt Cristeta (Borola's tutor) did not fight her niece's decision.
+Since she was young, she would often get into trouble and put her friends in difficult situations, particularly Regino Burrón.
+She eventually fell in love with him, favoring her "chaparrín" (little short man) over a large number of wealthy suitors.

-In spite of her age, Borola regards herself as a very attractive woman, sensually walking in streets in order to show off in a way that her family, particularly her husband and daughter, find a bit shameful.
-She often claims she was a famous theater actress, and in more than one occasion she has come back to the "stripper" business even though the majority of her old friends regard this activity as being out of reach for her age.
-Being called old upsets her quite a bit, as she argues that is a "girl of the twenty first century", which gives herself permission to explore activities as varied as racing pilot, wrestling, medical surgeon or engineer.
+In spite of her age, Borola regards herself as an attractive woman.
+She often claims she was a famous theater actress.
+On more than one occasion, she went back to being a stripper, despite her friends believing that she's too old for the job.
+Being called old upsets her, and she argues that she is a "girl of the twenty first century."
+She explores various activities such as racing pilot, wrestling, medical surgeries, and engineering.

-Creative, impulsive and extroverted, she is always getting herself into trouble as she attempts to get her family out of poverty, although the truth is that the money is obtained sporadically from shady businesses that she undertakes without her husband's knowledge.
-Her good nature pushes her to try to help the other people in the neighborhood where she lives, who also live in great poverty, although she also often tries to take advantage of them.
+Borola attempts to get her family out of poverty through shady businesses without her husband's knowledge.
+She usually tries to help the other people living in poverty in her neighborhood, although she also often tries to take advantage of them.
 Borola is meant to represent the spirit and inventive nature of the Mexican.